jupyter-book/jupyter-book/docs/plugins/ast.md

 :::{tip} If you need to use multi-line strings you must dedent them The example above puts a multi-line string onto one line by manually coding the `\n` characters.
-If you instead want to show a multi-line string in your code, for example like the following:
+If you instead want to show a multi-line string in your code, you will need to remove the indentation manually, for example like the following:

 ```{code} javascript